docker/model-distribution/README.md

 ##### Option A: Package GGUF Model

-Use the **Package GGUF model** workflow to download a pre-built GGUF model from HuggingFace and push it to the staging environment.
+Use the **Package GGUF model** workflow to download a pre-built GGUF model and push it to the staging environment.

 **Single Model Example:**
 1. Go to Actions → Package GGUF model → Run workflow